vanshika230/Machine-Learning/README.md

     2.Data Acquisition
         a.
 Data Acquisition using Beautiful Soup
         b.
 Data Acquisition using Web APIs
-        🌺 Projects:-
-             - Github Webscraping using BeautifulSoup.
-             - Linkedin Webscraping using BeautifulSoup and Selenium.
     3. Python Libraries :-
         a.
 Numpy
         b.
 Matplotlib